omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/template_workflows.md

 # Job Script Template Workflow Files

-**TODO**: Rewrite/update

-The `jobbergate.py` is a python script that is used within an interactive framework that gathers the values for template variables that will be needed when Job Scripts are rendered from Applications.
+The main workflow file is a python script that is used within an interactive framework that gathers the values for template variables that will be needed when Job Scripts are rendered from Applications.

-Throughout the documentation, this file is referred to as the "Application Source."
+Throughout the documentation, this file is referred to as the "Workflow Source File."

-The entire purpose of the Application Source is to construct a workflow of questions organized in a series of that can be changed dynamically according to the answers provided by the user.
+The entire purpose of the Workflow Source File is to construct a workflow of questions organized in a series of that can be changed dynamically according to the answers provided by the user.

 ## The JobbergateApplication class

-Each Application Source script must define exactly one class named `JobbergateApplication`.
+Each Workflow Source File script must define exactly one class named `JobbergateApplication`.

 This class should be a regular python class that inherits from the